DanilLinkov/pokedexApp/README.md

 ##### This was deployed using azure pipeline

-The build pipeline archives and publishes the build artifact whenever a the master branch is updated and the release pipeline deploys the project in order to create a continuous deployment.
+The build pipeline archives and publishes the build artifact whenever the master branch is updated and the release pipeline deploys the project in order to create a continuous deployment.